aroemers/crustimoney/README.md

 Writing your own parse tree processor is easy, as again, it's just data.
 That said, the `results` namespace has a `transform` function.
 This performs a postwalk, transforming the nodes based on their name, using a function that receives the node and the full text.
-Two accompanying helper macros are available, called `coerce` and `unite`.
+Two accompanying helper macros are available, called `coerce` and `collect`.
 Here is an example:

 ```clj